Same sex couples can obtain legal recognition of their relationship through a civil partnership.

 To change your civil partnership into a marriage please ring 0191 424 6350 to book an appointment with the Register Office who will advise of current fees.

 The conversion process will not be a marriage ceremony.
-However a non statutory ceremonies are available if you wish to celebrate please see our Marriage fees page.
+However non statutory ceremonies are available if you wish to celebrate, please see our Marriage fees page.

 Giving notice of the civil partnership

 - To form a civil partnership a couple must first enter notice of their intention to register.